RafaelMolyna/nasa_project/README.md

 # NASA Mission Control Project 🚀

-A full-stack **MERN** application built as part of the **"Complete Node.js Developer"** course by Andrei Neagoie (Zero to Mastery).
+A full-stack **MERN** application built as part of the **"Complete Node.js Developer"** course by Andrei Neagoie (Zero to Mastery Academy) at Udemy.
 This project simulates a mission control dashboard that allows users to schedule launches to habitable exoplanets using real-world data.

 ## 🌟 Features